It's no secret - Houston boasts one of the most robust and dynamic economies in the world.

 As a leading research authority in Houston, the Greater Houston Partnership actively monitors the pulse of the region's vibrant economy.
 From population growth and cost of living, to key economic indicators such as home sales, foreign trade and energy, the Partnership is a key resource for those seeking information about Houston's economy.

-The award-winning GHP Research staff is the premier expert on Houston’s economy and the go-to resource for our Members and the media along with our public and private allies.
+The award-winning Partnership Research team is the premier expert on Houston’s economy and the go-to resource for our members and the media along with our public and private allies.

 Please take advantage of our four main documents below; Economy At A Glance, Key Economic Indicators, Houston Briefs and Annual Forecast.

 Subscribe to Economy at a Glance Economy At A Glance Archives »

 Quite simply, Houston means success.
 The Houston region has everything your company needs - from a workforce of more than 2.9 million to a reputation as a fast-growing technology center.

 Houston is ready-made for business success.
 World-class infrastructure, welcoming business networks, and a can-do spirit among Houstonians, combined with a broad range of business resources, supports companies wishing to expand or relocate in the area.